 It’s lush green, it has mountains and lakes – and adrenaline activities are a thing around here.

 That’s why I decided to put together a list of top outdoor adventures in Slovenia you should surely add to your itinerary when visiting our country.
-(Hey, and shoot us a message and we’ll grab a beer or five!
-Er – if we’ll be at home, that is.)
+In fact, most of them you can try in Bovec, the adventure capital of Slovenia!

 So, wondering what kind of outdoor activities are Slovenians into?
 Here we go.